ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

     archive: /usr/bin/bash /g/data/vk83/apps/om3-scripts/payu_config/archive.sh
 ```

-A dictionary to run scripts or subcommands at various stages of a _payu_ submission.
+Can specify run scripts or subcommands to be run at various stages of a _payu_ submission.

 - `setup` gets called if after model setup, but prior to model execution.
 - `archive` gets called after the model execution, but prior to model output archive.